philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 At a lot of startups, this sort of conceptual change is common.
 No number of new fields is going to help out here, as the whole "one record = one match = one driver + one passenger" concept was junk.
 We'd need to make it so folks could accept a carpool based on the group, and any one of those folks could drive on a given day.

-Luckily, business names often change fairly regularly in the sort of companies that have fundamental changes lie this.
+Luckily, business names often change fairly regularly in the sort of companies that have fundamental changes like this.
 There is often a better word that folks have been itching to switch to, and evolution gives you a chance to leverage that change to your benefit.

 Deprecating the whole concept of "matches", a new concept of "riders" can be created.
 This resource would track folks far beyond just being "matched", through the whole lifecycle of the carpool, thanks to a status field containing pending, active, inactive, blocked, etc.